lccasagrande/Deep-Knowledge-Tracing/README.md

 You'll need Python 3.7 x64 and Tensorflow 2.0 to be able to run this project.

-If you do not have Python installed yet, it is recommended that you install the [Anaconda](https://www.anaconda.com/download/) distribution of Python, which has almost all packages required in these projects.
+If you do not have Python installed yet, it is recommended that you install the [Anaconda](https://www.anaconda.com/download/) distribution of Python, which has almost all packages required in this project.
 You can also install Python 3.7 x64 from [here](https://www.python.org/downloads/).

 Tensorflow 2.0 is installed along with the project.
+Check the instructions below.

 ## Instructions